 A lack of digital skills and capability can be a barrier to full exploitation of digital services.
 We will:

-- ensure digital capability and skills are built into professional learning through collaboration with regional consortia
+- ensure digital capability and skills are built into professional learning through collaboration with Professional Learning officials and regional consortia;

-- facilitate expert collaboration to develop regional/national approaches to consistently meet school needs
+- facilitate expert collaboration to develop regional/national approaches to consistently meet school needs; and

 - further develop the Hwb Trust Centre working in partnership with local authorities and schools to identify and share best practice.